Avoid Capital Gains Tax on Gifted Property UK

 A potentially exempt transfer (PET) means that the person passing an asset to a family member may still pay IHT if they die within 7 years of the original gift.

-A PET is fully exempt if the donor survives 7 years from the date of the gift.
-A PET will become a chargeable transfer if the donor dies within 7 years of making a gift.
-On the death of the donor within 7 years, an IHT charge will be levied.
-Any tax will be payable by the recipient of the gift.
+A PET is fully exempt if the donor survives 7 years from the gift date.
+However, if the donor dies within 7 years of making a gift, a PET will become a chargeable transfer.
+If the donor dies within 7 years, an IHT charge will be levied.
+The recipient of the gift will be responsible for any tax.

 The 7-year rule

-If there is an Inheritance Tax bill to pay, it’s charged at 40% on gifts given in the 3 years before you die.
+If you have an Inheritance Tax bill to pay, it’s charged at 40% on gifts given in the three years before your death.

 Gifts made 3 to 7 years before your death are taxed on a sliding scale known as ‘taper relief’.